Location

 220 S. Main Street

-Anna Nagle was always interested in comfort for her customers so wider seats were later added, reducing the capacity to 463.
 Anna Nagle, a prominent business woman in the community, had a policy of keeping pace with changing times.
+Always interested in comfort for her customers, Anna added wider seats, reducing the capacity to 463.
 She was always upgrading the technology and the appearance of the theater.
-Over the almost 40-year Nagle tenure, some improvements included; a new marquee, candy shop with a state of the art popcorn machine, air conditioning, and equipment for “talkies.”
+Over the Nagle tenure, improvements included; a new marquee, candy shop with a state of the art popcorn machine, air conditioning, and equipment for “talkies.”
 The impressive marquee was installed by Ben Poblocki and Sons of Milwaukee.

-Independent Theaters Company bought the Crescent from Anna Nagle in the early 1950’s after 26 years of operation.
+Independent Theaters Company bought the Crescent from Anna Nagle in the early 1950’s after decades of operation.
 William L. Ainsworth, president of Independent Theaters also added the Shawano Drive-In at the corner of Highways 22 and 187.
-Russel Robbins operated both until they were sold to John and Elenor Reilly in the late 1950’s.
+Russell Robbins operated both until they were sold to John and Elenor Reilly in the late 1950’s.

 The Reillys owned the theater until Paul Routhieaux bought the property in the 1996 and changed the approach by offering more food choices, beer, and a 2nd run movies.
 After 17 years, Routhieaux closed the Crescent Pitcher Show in early December 2013 because movies were moving from film to digital distribution technology.
 Upgrading the theater technology was estimated at $50k at the time which was simply too costly.